Should You Buy or Lease a Car?

-When you look at the total costs, leasing is an expensive way to drive a new vehicle.
-That’s largely because new cars take a big depreciation hit in their first three years.
-Keep a car longer and the average cost per year comes way down.
+Regarding the total costs, leasing is an expensive way to drive a new vehicle.
+One reason is that new cars take a big depreciation hit in their first three years.
+Keep a vehicle longer, and the average cost per year decreases.

-The more miles on the odometer at the end of the lease period the lower the vehicle’s value.
+The more miles on the odometer at the end of the lease period, the lower the vehicle’s value.
 That’s why every lease agreement includes a mileage limit.
-Those cheap monthly deals you see advertised usually have a limit of 10,000 miles per year.
-Go over that and you’ll pay $0.25 or more for each additional mile.
+Typically, those advertised cheap monthly deals have a limit of 10,000 miles per year.
+Go over that, and you’ll pay $0.25 or more for each additional mile.

-Lease costs don’t go up a great deal if you do 12,000 miles a year, but if you drive further leasing becomes even more expensive.
-(The rationale is that there’s not much demand for high mileage three year old cars.)
+Lease costs don’t go up a great deal if you do 12,000 miles a year, but leasing becomes even more expensive if you drive further.
+(The rationale is that there’s not much demand for high mileage three-year-old cars.)

-Lease companies don’t expect your car to look like new after three years but they want to be able to resell it without a lot of reconditioning.
-A few months before the lease end they’ll send you some information on what wear and tear they consider acceptable and what they will bill you for.
-If you’re looking to lease a car or truck that will lead a hard life, you may be paying for some significant repairs when it goes back.
+Lease companies don’t expect your car to look new after three years, but they want to be able to resell it without a lot of reconditioning.
+A few months before the lease ends, they’ll send you information on what wear and tear they consider acceptable and what they will bill you.
+If you’re looking to lease a car or truck that will lead a hard life, you may pay for some significant repairs when it returns.

 Run Out of Warranty

 Standard lease deals are for three years, as are most warranties.
 If something goes wrong, the manufacturer covers the repairs, and there’s no need to worry.
 Consider a four-year lease on a car with a 36-month warranty.
 Or, for that matter, going over the 36,000-mile limit on most warranty coverage.
 Suppose something goes wrong when the vehicle is out of warranty coverage, and you are on the hook for the repair costs.